AOTEAROA NEW ZEALAND'S ENVIRONMENTAL HEALTH: 2024

 WHO air quality guidelines were exceeded at most stations monitoring nitrogen dioxide (NO2) and fine particulate matter (PM2.5) in 2020.

-Maternal smoking decreased over the past decade, with Māori rates down 10 percentage points.
-Census data is limited for heating, crowding and second-hand smoke exposure.
+Maternal smoking decreased over the past decade, with Māori rates down by 12 percentage points.

-The percentage of New Zealanders with access to registered and/or fluoridated drinking water has not changed in the past decade.
+The percentage of New Zealanders with access to registered and/or fluoridated drinking water supplies did not change between 2011 and 2021.

 EFFECTS ON HEALTH INDICATORS